lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 Had you written your functional application for King Arthur in CeltScript, you'd probably have used it to add cows, today you'd use the same code to add bitcoins, no refactoring necessary because you focused on what **happens** instead of:

-¹ Naming, classifying, and categorizing all the things.
+### ¹ Naming, classifying, and categorizing all the things

-While some may rightfully point out the many great apps that were made with OOP, that's missing the point: It's not that the wrong tool for the job doesn't get the job done, it's all of the unnecessary frustration it may cause along the way.
+It's true that many great apps were done in OOP, but that's missing the greater point: It's not that the wrong tool for the job doesn't get the job done, it's all of the unnecessary frustration it may cause along the way.

 And this problem doesn't scale well, the more linearly complex the job is, the exponentially greater the frustration becomes.